RoseCityRobotics/common_platform/docs/source/operations/discovery_server.md

-# ROS Discovery Server Setup
+# ROS Discovery Server

 The ROS discovery server facilitates communication between different ROS2 nodes.
 It acts as a central point for nodes to discover each other on the network.

 > ⚠️ **Important**
-> If you are using your robot at our Rose City Robotics Lab, you do **not** need to do this step — a discovery server is already running on the lab network!
+> If you are using your robot at our Rose City Robotics Lab, you do not need to do this step — a discovery server is already running on the lab network.
+However, if you did change your configuration to run the discovery server on your own Raspberry Pi at home - you will need to reset to Joe's IP address.

-## Prerequisites

-Before starting the discovery server, ensure you have:
-- ROS2 installed and sourced
-- Fast DDS discovery server available
-- Network connectivity between your robot and the discovery server

-## Discovery Server Setup

-### 1. Note the IP Address
+## Note the IP Address

 Choose the appropriate IP address for your setup:
 - `192.168.1.125` for Joe's laptop on RoseCityRobotics WiFi
 - `127.0.0.1` for local host (your own machine)

-### 2. Start the Discovery Server
+## Start the Discovery Server

 Open a new terminal window 📟